Publications and Resources

 - Is there anything else you’d want to tell me to help identify highly successful Latino youth-serving efforts in the county?

-A brief paper that summarizes the use of the Latino Engagement Resource Chart, Latino Engagement Log and Key Informant Interviews is in press.
+A brief paper published in the Journal of Extension that summarizes the use of the Latino Engagement Resource Chart, Latino Engagement Log and Key Informant Interviews.